AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

 * __Assignable Unit (AU)__:  A learning content presentation launched from an LMS.
 The AU is the unit of tracking and management.
 The AU collects data on the learner and sends it to the LMS system.

 * __Learning Management System (LMS)__: A computer system that may include the capabilities to register learners, launch learning presentations, analyze and report learner performance, and track learners progress.
 LMS launching, reporting, and tracking roles are the focus of the CMI5 specification.
-The LMS must have an LRS as part of its implementation.
+The LMS MUST have an LRS as part of its implementation.

-* __Learning Records Store (LRS)__: As defined in the XAPI specification.
-In this specification, the LMS must implement an LRS with additional requirements as specified in this document.
+* __Learning Records Store (LRS)__: As defined in the xAPI specification.
+In this specification, the LMS MUST implement an LRS with additional requirements as specified in this document.

-* __Must / Should / May__: Three levels of obligation with regards to conformance to the CMI-5 specification.
+* __Must / SHOULD / May__: Three levels of obligation with regards to conformance to the CMI-5 specification.
 A system that fails to implement a MUST (or a MUST NOT) requirement is non-conformant.
 Failing to meet a SHOULD requirement is not a violation of conformity, but goes against best practices.
 MAY indicates an option, to be decided by the developer with no consequences for conformity.
 <BR />
 <BR />